 If the playbook says:

-Could not find IP address (not in ARP table): most probably the ARP entry expired, so you would need to trigger some network communication with Catton/Speedy (console login + DHCP client restart, reboot, ping dynamic IP from Catton/Speedy…)
+Could not find IP address (not in ARP table): most probably the ARP entry expired, so you would need to trigger some network communication with Catton/Spritz (console login + DHCP client restart, reboot, ping dynamic IP from Catton/Spritz…)